Ava Supernova

 Mistral AI (Aurora orchestration)

 Powers Aurora routing mode.
-EU-based, Apache-2.0 open weights, never leaves European infrastructure.
-Large 3 coordinates; Small 4 handles specialists with vision support.
+EU-based, open weights, never leaves European infrastructure.
+Medium 3.5 (frontier flagship) leads; Small 4 carries volume; Large 3 is the heavy reserve.

 ModelContextInput / Output per 1MCapabilities